Click on the topic to view the information.

 - Mingle with the Elite!
 Get to know the top trail running athletes as they will be mingling throughout the Post Race Party!

-- Dirty 30 Bandana!Visit all our sponsors at the EXPO and get a bandana with the Dirty 30 course map printed on it.
+- Dirty 30 / Orange Mud Buff!Visit all our sponsors at the EXPO and get a Buff with the Dirty 30 course profile printed on it.
 This special gift is for all participants who take the time to visit each sponsor booth at the EXPO.

 - Food!
 A hearty post-race meal for racers and volunteers will be served.
-Burgers, Brats, and Veggie Burgers will be grilled up with a pasta salad, Lundberg Rice Chips, watermelon, cake and Cows Gone Coconuts Icecream.
-Racers will be given a meal ticket at packet pick up.
-Put this in your plate and fork bag so you have it when it is time to eat after your race.
+Burgers, Brats, and Veggie Burgers will be grilled up with a pasta salad, Lundberg Rice Chips, watermelon.
+Put your plate and fork in your FINISH LINE DROP BAG so you have it when it is time to eat after your race.
 In an effort to reduce trash, we ask that you bring your own reusable plate and silverware.
-New this year, your family and friends will be able to purchase a meal for $10.
+Your family and friends will be able to purchase a meal for $10.

 - Massage!
 Recover faster,reduce/prevent injury,relax/elongate your muscles, improve circulation, flush metabolic cellular waste byproducts, calm your nervous system, relieve pain,feel Better!
 Professional, trained, experienced massage therapists will be on-site ready to help you recover better and faster.
-Be sure to bring cash ($1 per minute).
-Massages will take place in the aspen grove by Red Barn.
+Be sure to bring credit or cash ($1 per minute).
+Massages will take place in the volleyball sand area by Red Barn.